erwin-beckers/iDeal.Net/README.md

 	var directoryResponse = iDealService.SendDirectoryRequest();
 	var issuers = directoryResponse.Issuers;

 The response from a directory request holds a list of issuers.
-De issuer object holds all the relevant information of an issuer like id, name and listtype.
-The listtype determines if the issuer should be placed on the shortlist or the longlist.
-Issuers on the shortlist are listed first in the dropdown, on the longlist second.
+De issuer object holds all the relevant information of an issuer like id and name.
 Check the iDeal Merchant Integration Guide from your acquirer for exact details on rendering the dropdown.
 In order the minimize the calls to the acquirer it's recommended (and often required) you cache the result of a directory request and refresh the cache every 24 hours.

 ## Transaction request